top of page

 This example compares the shape of the snake's body to an unrelated object, a pretzel

-Adjectives: There are many words in this tale that are used to describe things.
+Adjectives: There are many words in these tales that are used to describe things.

 Example: "a giant groan" The word giant is an adjective, but how does it pertain to a groan?
 How can it be used with other words and in other sentences?

-Readers can find more adjectives in the story and learn new ways to use them.
+Readers can find more adjectives in the stories and learn new ways to use them.

 "Language expansion opportunities are endless."